-In this post, you’ll discover how you can use vlogging and YouTube to promote your blog content to a whole new audience, thus exploding the growth of your blog.
+Did you know that 81% of businesses are using video in their marketing RIGHT NOW?
+In this post, you’ll discover how you can harness the power of vlogging, and YouTube to promote your blog content to a whole new audience, thus exploding the growth and profitability of your blogging business.

 Have you heard of it?

 Chances are you probably have, but if you haven’t, let me briefly explain to you what vlogging is.

 Vlogging is very much like blogging, but instead of creating content in written text form, you’re simply recording content in the form of videos.

 That’s as simple as I can put it, and some people call it ‘video blogging’ or video journaling, or just video marketing.

 A ‘vlogger’, is someone similar to a blogger.
 An individual who creates videos known as vlogs or ‘video blogs’.